NehaChitkara/Express-Generator-Example/README.md

 Step 7: Access the app using "localhost:3000".
 You can change the port in the file bin/www
 > localhost:3000

+Not adding .gitingore file so the you can explore the node_modules folder.

 Happy coding!